-You can request a Barclays credit limit increase online or by calling the number on the back of your card.
+You can get a Barclaycard credit limit increase either online or by calling the number you see on the back of your card.
 You’re not guaranteed an increase with either method, but there’s a good way to estimate your chances.
-You’re more likely to get a Barclays credit limit increase if you’ve had your account for at least 6 months, you’ve always paid on time, and you haven’t seen any big drops in your credit score recently.
-Just keep in mind that if you ask for an increase, Barclays will do a … read full answerhard inquiry into your credit report, which will cause a temporary drop in your score.
+It is also possible to get an automatic credit limit increase from Barclays.… read full answer

-On the informational page, click on “Request a credit line increase.”
+On the next page, click on “Request a credit line increase” again.

 Review your information and submit the request.

-A good idea would be to unfreeze all three, because they don't release that info.
+When applying for a Barclays card, a good idea would be to unfreeze all three, because they don't release that info.
 They might pull one credit report, they might pull all three.
-If you want to apply for this card (or any card in general), you should get that freeze off, at least until you apply.
+If you want to apply for this card (or any card in general), you should get that freeze off, at least until you apply.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.